To apply, please login using your username and password. In case you don’t have an existing account, please create a new one now.

-The Cinema grant is open to all kinds of fiction film projects – short, medium and feature narratives, animation and experimental films projects that are in development/scripting, production or post-production phases.
+The Cinema grant is open to all kinds of fiction film projects.
+The program welcomes submissions of short and medium-length narrative films in production and post-production and feature narratives that are in development, production or post-production phases.

-The program provides annual grants ranging from a few thousand U.S. dollars up to a maximum of ten thousands U.S. dollars for Development grants and up to fifty thousand U.S. dollars for Production and Post-production grants.
+The program provides annual grants ranging from a few thousand U.S. dollars up to a maximum of ten thousand U.S. dollars for Development grants, up to fifty thousand U.S. dollars for Production and a maximum of twenty-five thousand U.S. dollars for Post-production grants.

 In the event that the grantee does not sign the grant contract within 60 days upon receipt thereof, the grant will be canceled.
 Projects must be completed within 2 years of signing the contract, during which grantees are expected so submit the necessary financial and narrative reports.